JonJWong/simfile-sidekick/README.md

 ## About this guide

-This was originally written by artimst, and now hosted by JonJWong.
+This was originally written by artimst, and now hosted/updated by JonJWong.
 Original repo: https://gitlab.com/artimst/simfile-sidekick

 ## How to use